yezyilomo/django-restql/README.md

 ## Customizing django-restql
-**django-restql**  is very configurable, here is what you can customize
+**django-restql**  is very configurable, here is what you can customize on it.
 * Change the name of ```query``` parameter.

     If you don't want to use the name ```query``` as your parameter, you can inherit `DynamicFieldsMixin` and change it as shown below